hydraulic-software/conveyor/guidebook/docs/tutorial.md

 Conveyor has two pre-canned "Hello World" project templates.
 One is for a GUI app using [JetPack Compose for Desktop](https://www.jetbrains.com/lp/compose-desktop/), and the other uses [JavaFX](https://www.openjfx.io).
 This is the quickest way to try things out.

-* [x] Make sure you have a modern JDK installed so you can compile the samples.
+* [x] Make sure you have a modern JDK installed, such that you can compile the samples.
 Conveyor requires JVM apps to use Java 11 or higher.
-* [x] Run the following command, picking an app type and reverse DNS name as you see fit.
+* [x] Run the following command, picking an app type and reverse DNS name as you see fit - please make sure you double-check the program's output as  well for additional information.
 There are also `--display-name`, `--output-url` and `--site-url` flags:

 ```
 conveyor generate {javafx,compose} --rdns=com.example.my-project
 ```

 Identifying an app with a reverse DNS name is required for some platforms like macOS, and other needed values can be derived from it.
-A directory named after the last component (in this case `my-project`) will be populated with a buildable project.
+A directory named after the last reverse dns element (in this case `my-project`) will be populated with a buildable project.

 We'll explore what's inside the project directory in a bit.
 For now, note that there's a `conveyor.conf` file at the top level directory.